icemac/icemac.addressbook/docs/runthetests.rst

 These tests include some tests which require an actual browser to run.

-Prereqisites for the browser tests
+Prerequisites for the browser tests
 ----------------------------------

-These prereqisites are only needed to run some tests in an actual browser:
+These prerequisites are only needed to run some tests in an actual browser:

 * Selenium Server from SeleniumHQ_